 Financial institutions assess your credit when determining how much money to lend to you, and what terms and conditions to put on that financing.
 They may access data about your credit using information such as the balance of your bills and debts, what you owe on your existing lines of credit or major financial events like bankruptcies to compile a credit report.

 It can take time to establish credit, and if your credit falls into poor standing, it may become more challenging to borrow money from lenders.
 That's why it's so important to take steps to protect your credit.

-5 ways to protect your credit
+5 ways to help protect your credit

 Review credit reports

 Everyone is entitled to a free credit report from each of the credit bureaus every year.
 Taking advantage of these reports may be one of the best ways to protect your credit.

 When you review your credit report, you'll receive a credit score between 300 and 850.
 The higher your credit score, the better your credit standing, meaning you'll likely have better access to new lines of credit.
 Each of the credit bureaus uses slightly different sets of data to determine your credit score, so you may want to get all three reports to compare them.